wp-plugins/ns-category-widget/README.txt

 1. Place the 'NS Category Widget' into a Widget area through the 'Appearance -> Widgets' menu in WordPress.

 == Frequently Asked Questions ==
+= Is only Category is supported in listing? =
+You can list Category as well as Custom Taxonomy also.

 = There is something cool you could add... =

 Nice, make a post on the [Support Forum](http://wordpress.org/support/plugin/ns-category-widget) and let us know.